The K\"ahler-Ricci soliton on bounded pseudoconvex domains: Two K ahler metrics on strictly pseudoconvex domains

 \begin{theorem}[\cite{huang2021bergman}, Theorem 1.1] The Bergman metric of a bounded strictly pseudoconvex domain $\Omega$ with $C^\infty$-boundary is K\"ahler-Einstein if and only if the domain is biholomorphic to the ball. \end{theorem}

-By combining Theorem \ref{HuangXiao} and \ref{MT1}, we immediately see the following: \begin{corollary} Let $\Omega \subset \mathbb{C}^n$ be a bounded strictly pseudoconvex domain with $C^\infty$-boundary and let $g_B$ be the Bergman metric.
-Suppose that $g_B$ is a K\"ahler-Ricci soliton, then $\Omega$ is biholomorphic to the ball. \end{corollary}
+Recall that the Bergman metric $\omega_B$ has $C^\infty$-bounded geometry on a strictly pseudoconvex domain with $C^\infty$ boundary (see \cite{kobayashi1959geometry}), and that its Ricci curvature is negative near the boundary (see \cite{klembeck1978kahler}).
+Therefore, $\omega_B$ satisfies the assumptions of Theorem \ref{MT1}.
+By combining Theorem \ref{HuangXiao} with Theorem \ref{MT1}, we immediately deduce the following: \begin{theorem} Let $\Omega \subset \mathbb{C}^n$ be a bounded strictly pseudoconvex domain with $C^\infty$-boundary and let $g_B$ be the Bergman metric.
+If $g_B$ is a K\"ahler-Ricci soliton, then $\Omega$ is biholomorphic to the ball. \end{theorem}